BYeungCoding/Terminal-Hacker/docs/egdd.md

     - Description: *The player must find and collect secure data hidden throughout the level.*
     - Alignment: *This teaches players how to navigate directories and manage files.*
 - *Don’t get caught*:
     - Description: *There will be a firewall (progress bar) that will be hunting you down.
-You have to write in bash commands to throw them off.*
+You have to write in bash commands/ solve puzzles to throw them off.*
-    - Alignment: *This aligns with teachthe player to create new files/directories*
+    - Alignment: *This aligns with the player to create new files/directories*
 - *Advance to the next level*:
     - Description: *Once the player reaches the end of the level, you will progress to the next level*
-    - Alignment: *This will help them advance their knowledge of directory traversal and file management*
+    - Alignment: *This will help them advance their knowledge of directory traversal and

 # Procedures/Actions

-*You can traverse the overworld with the WASD keys and interact with terminals by moving to them and pressing E. From there, you will have access to various bash commands, which can be freely typed into the terminal.*
+*You can traverse the overworld with the WASD keys and interact with terminals by moving to them and pressing Tab.
+From there, you will have access to various bash commands, which can be freely typed into the terminal.
+You can also interact with files and elevators by pressing E*

 # Rules

+*What resources are available to the player that they make use of?
+How does this affect gameplay?
+How are these resources finite?*

 - Players move their character with WASD
 - LS command will open the map and show you the layout of the dungeon